Libraries in China: Other libraries

 The Shanghai Municipal Library, one of the largest public libraries in the country, contains over 7 million volumes, nearly 1 million of which are in foreign languages.
 The Shanghai Library is China's largest provincial-level library.
 Of its collection, the over 1.7 million volumes of ancient documents are the most valuable and representative, including 25,000 titles of rare ancient books in 178,000 volumes, many being the only copies extant in the world.
 The oldest document dates back nearly 1,500 years.

-The Peking University Library took over the collections of the Yanjing University Library in 1950 and by the mid-1980s – with more than 3 million volumes, a quarter of them in foreign languages – had grown to be ne of the best university libraries in the country.
-It is one of the earliest modern new libraries in China.
-Approved by the State Council as the first batch of national key ancient books protection unit, has developed into a resource rich, modern, comprehensive, open research library.
+The Peking University Library took over the collections of the Yanjing University Library in 1950 and by the mid-1980s – with more than 3 million volumes, a quarter of them in foreign languages – had grown to be one of the most prominent university libraries in the country, as one of the earliest modern new libraries in China.
+Approved by the State Council as the first batch of national key ancient books protection unit making into developed into a modernized and comprehensive research library.